Sugar Land Hospital & ER Care Diagnostic Services

 Sometimes the PT may be ordered when a patient is being scheduled for surgery, to ensure normal clotting ability.

 How Is a PT INR Test Done?

-St. Michael’s Emergency Room uses a point-of-care test commonly known as “finger stick testing.”
+St. Michael’s medical facility uses a point-of-care test commonly known as “finger stick testing.”
 To use this device, the St. Michael’s lab technician will prick the patient’s finger and place a drop of blood on a test strip.
 The test strip is fed into the device, and the device reports the INR.
 These devices typically are easy to use and report accurate results.
 Additionally, if an INR result is surprising, another test can be run immediately to either confirm or refute the result.

 What Is a Blood Glucose Test?